Iliesa Tanivula: Playing career

-Tanivula was a secondary school sprinter in Fiji and he attended Natabua High school and he was a soccer star in Fiji playing for the Fiji Under-17 before joining the Auckland Development XV in 1997.
-Tanivula returned to Fiji in 1998 to play for his home side Nadi in the Farebrother Sullivan Trophy challenge against Suva and that's where Tanivula's talent was spotted by Eddie Jones who signed him up with the ACT Brumbies.
+Tanivula was a secondary school sprinter in Fiji and attended Natabua High school.
+He was a soccer star in Fiji, playing for the Fiji Under-17 before joining the Auckland Development XV in 1997.
+Tanivula returned to Fiji in 1998 to play for his home side Nadi in the Farebrother Sullivan Trophy challenge against Suva and that was where Tanivula's talent was spotted by Eddie Jones who signed him up with the ACT Brumbies.

 He made his debut for Auckland for their National Provincial Championship (NPC) competition in 1999 and in that same year they won the NPC.
 He had offers from the ACT Brumbies as well as the Auckland Blues to be part of their Super 12 team after having a short stint with the Brumbies in 1999.
 After playing for the blues in the 2000, He was selected into the New Zealand sevens side he made his debut for the Otago Highlanders in 2001.
 Tanivula was named player of the NPC in 2003 after his brilliance performance in guiding the Auckland side to another victory as they retained the title.
 Tanivula headed to Japan in 2005 to represent the Kamaishi Seawaves.
 A series of injuries to both of his knees ended his playing career in 2006.